Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 3

-Simmer 12–15 minutes until vegetables are soft.
+Simmer for 12–15 minutes until vegetables are completely soft.

 4